 Were you surprised to learn that the/your core body temperature could get so hot during endurance athletic events?

-No, I was not surprised at all because I have been racing in Kona many times where I almost struggled a heat stroke.
+No, I was not surprised at all because I have been racing in Kona many times where I almost suffered a heat stroke.
 I always knew I was too hot but it was already too late.
 After a certain point, all the ice cooling at aid stations is not helping much.

 How would you use core body temperature tracking during your training, as well as athletic events?

 I would use it in all my training to get a baseline and reference.
 Based on the data I would adjust the training accordingly as I think there would be a lot of valuable info regarding recovery and health based on your temperature.

 Then of course during races in the heat, it would be most valuable to control body temperature and adjust wattage output accordingly or focus on cooling.